-I began this walk with an intent to see the Sunday book bazaar in Sultan Bazaar and Abids area.
+I began this walk with the intent to see the Sunday book bazaar in Sultan Bazaar and Abids area.
 And anything else that area may have in store.
-And what I found was an old market, some interesting buildings, an underground book bazaar, Rajasthani Chat, a Jain temple and lots of pigeons.
+And what I found was an old market, some interesting buildings, an underground book bazaar, Rajasthani Chat, a Jain temple, and lots of pigeons.
 The palace or the King Koti is something that this area is known as but the actual building remains elusive to the general visitor.
-And no request to see it is entertained, making it there but not there kind of structure.
+And no request to see it is entertained, making it there but not there, kind of structure.

 King Koti Walking Tour at Hyderabad

 We started from Moazzam Jahi Market, which with its tall clock tower is an easily recognizable structure.
 I had first seen its Silver model in the Nizam’s Museum in Purani haveli a few months back.
 And since then I wanted to see this.
 A very geometric building is circular on the outside with an inner promenade.
 But on top has three towers arranged in a triangle.
 Built-in the early 20th century by the last Nizam Osman Ali, it was named after his second son Moazzam Jah and was meant to be a fruit market.
 Today on the outside you see big ice-cream shops, a bit on the side a perfumery and a hookah shop.
 And inside there are potters and grocery stores and yes a couple of fruit and vegetable shops too and meat shops at the end.